Carmezim/crypto-twitter-sentiment-analysis/README.md

 generate a preprocessed version of the dataset.
 3. Run `stats.py <preprocessed-csv-path>` where `<preprocessed-csv-path>` is the path of (the labeled dataset) csv generated from `preprocess.py`.
-This gives general statistical information about the dataset and will two pickle files which are the frequency distribution of unigrams and bigrams in the training dataset.
+This gives general statistical information about the dataset and will yield two pickle files which are the frequency distribution of unigrams and bigrams in the training dataset.

 After the above steps, you should have four files in total: